stephencz/stephencz-com/_posts/2019-07-08-the-singleton.md

 ### A Car With Two Drivers
 In our universe, when you're driving a car and want to turn, you turn in the direction you want the car to go.
 If you want to go to the supermarket, and the supermarket is to the right, you turn the car right.
-If you want to see a movie and the movie theater is to the left, you turn the car left.
+If you want to see a movie, and the movie theater is to the left, you turn the car left.
 Your car's steering system is more or less a Singleton: There is a single instance of it, and it provides a global point of access through the steering wheel. [^1]

 Now, let's imagine a universe where every car has two steering systems.